officelearn/azure-docs.sv-se/articles/azure-functions/functions-create-serverless-api.md

 ## <a name="sign-in-to-azure"></a>Logga in på Azure

-Logga in på [Azure Portal](https://portal.azure.com) med ditt Azure-konto.
+Logga in på [Azure-portalen](https://portal.azure.com) med ditt Azure-konto.

 ## <a name="customize-your-http-function"></a>Anpassa din HTTP-funktion